abudnik/prun/README.rst

   exit $errCode

-For submitting a chunk sorting job, we should describe it in a .job file (see jobs/sort_chunk.job), which is written in JSON format (see doc/README for more detailed description)::
+For submitting a chunk sorting job, we should describe it in a .job file (see jobs/sort_chunk.job), that is written in JSON format (see doc/README for more detailed description)::

   {